 Mr. and Mrs. A. D. Fink and son Raymond of Formosa [sic], Kansas, are visiting Mrs. Conrad Borneman of Railroad St. at present.

-This time, appraisers valued the personal property of Mary and her deceased second husband at substantially more than what she had had with her first.
+But his time, appraisers valued the personal property of Mary and her deceased second husband at substantially more than what she had had at the tragic end of her first marriage.
 Included in the $3,193.35 initially appraised for personal items were five rockers, two arm chairs and more than a dozen other types of chairs, a bed stead, five benches, two bureaus, carpets, two clocks, three mirrors, jars and a jug, an iron kettle, queensware and cooking utensils, quilts and sheets, a secretary, several sinks, table linens and two tables, tubs, and one wheel barrow.

 Minus payments by the executor for Mary Fink Bornman’s funeral and burial, appraisal of her personal property and probate of her estate, taxes, etc., which added up to $246.64, her heirs split just over $5,000.